zhangyilun/stores-rest-api/README.md

-# `stores-rest-api`
+# A simple RESTful API for store-item management: `stores-rest-api`

-Deployable code for a simple store & item management API.
+Deployable Python RESTful API code for store-item management.
+Deployed to Heroku.